postmanlabs/httpbin/README.rst

 Changelog
 ---------

+-  0.3.0: A number of new features, including a /range endpoint, lots of bugfixes, and a /encoding/utf8 endpoint
 -  0.2.0: Added an XML endpoint.
 Also fixes several bugs with unicode, CORS headers, digest auth, and more.
 -  0.1.2: Fix a couple Python3 bugs with the random byte endpoints, fix